Senior Counsel - Head of U.S. Foreign Investment, Washington D.C.

 “I support clients in obtaining successful outcomes in cross-border transactions that may raise issues relating to CFIUS or other U.S. foreign investment reviews.
 Having extensive experience both in government and private practice, I am able to provide authoritative guidance on how the U.S. government can be expected to react to proposed investments and to assist clients develop clear, practical and achievable strategies to secure necessary government approvals.”

 Education and qualifications

 Jonathan has represented parties across the globe, advising them on CFIUS and other national security issues arising from transactions in a variety of industries, including the aerospace and defence, infrastructure, information and communications technology, manufacturing, real estate, financial services and food sectors.
-Examples include:
+Examples include advising:

 - Daimler AG (Germany) in its spinoff of its trucks and buses businesses to Daimler Truck Holding AG.

 - Aperam SA (Luxembourg) in its acquisition of ELG, a global leader in collecting, trading, processing and recycling of stainless-steel scrap and high-performance materials, from Franz Haniel & Cie.
 GmbH.

 - Dialog Semiconductor Plc (UK) in its €4.9bn acquisition by Renesas Electronics Corporation.

 - CJ Cheiljedang (South Korea) in its acquisition of a majority interest in Batavia Biosciences B.V.

 - Kerry Logistics Network (Bermuda) in its HK$17.6bn sale of a 51.8% interest to an affiliate of S.F.
 Holding Co., Ltd.